-For all HOME and HUD funded projects, the Phase I ESA must include a Tier I vapor intrusion (VIA) assessment to determine if there is a potential for vapors to occur in the subsurface below existing and/or proposed on-site structures from hazardous substances that consist of VOCs, SVOCs and inorganic volatile compounds.
+For all HOME and HUD-funded projects, the Phase I ESA must include a Tier I vapor intrusion (VIA) assessment to determine if there is a potential for vapors to occur in the subsurface below existing and/or proposed on-site structures from hazardous substances that consist of VOCs, SVOCs, and inorganic volatile compounds.
 If the VIA reveals that a vapor intrusion condition ("VIC") exists and "may" present an unacceptable health risk to occupants, additional assessment must be performed according to ASTM E 2600-18 standards.
 For more guidance, please refer to ASTM E 2600.

-() (present a No Has a Tier I vapor intrusion assessment (VIA) revealed a vapor intrusion condition exists that may n unacceptable health risk to occupants?
-Inswer is yes, then additional assessment must be performed according to ASTM E 2600-15 standards.
-For the dance, please refer to ASTM E 2600. or
+if your answe Has a Tier I vapor intrusion assessment (VIA) revealed a vapor intrusion condition exists that may acceptable health risk to occupants? r is yes, then additional assessment must be performed according to ASTM E 2600-15 standards. r, please refer to ASTM E 2600.
+Comme ents:

-Commen ts:

-Source D ocumentation:

-PART C

-(To be completed by the applicant and Environmental Professional)
+PART C (To be completed by the applicant and Environmental Professional)